oscal-compass/community/CONTRIBUTING.md

 ### Related repositories

-In addition to this repository, InstructLab has three related repositories:
+In addition to this repository, OSCAl Compass has three main repositories:

 * [Trestle](https://github.com/oscal-compass/compliance-trestle) - Command line tool and SDK for interacting with OSCAL-based documents